mpang45456/BilboClone/README.md

 methods (if class component) to make API calls if necessary
 3. Plan the use of components.
 If possible, re-use components in `UtilComponents.js`
+4. Add type-checking to all props used.
+Destructure all props to make explicit what props are necessary for the component to work